mkuthan/mkuthan.github.io/_posts/2022-09-22-software-engineering-at-google.md

 * Own *general problem* not a *particular tool*, well-chosen problem can be evergreen.
 * Limiting engineers’ power and flexibility can improve their productivity.
 * Losing the ego, trust the team.
-* Be a Zen Master, ask questions and lead smb to the answer.
+* Be a Zen Master, ask questions and lead somebody to the answer.
 * Don't ignore low performers.
 * Fight with haunted graveyards.